drewgingerich/homelab/game-server/docs/notes/DRAFT-setting-up-wireless-pcvr.md

 ```

 That is the behavior I want, but I'd like to better understand why.
 It appears to be because the WiVRn module configures the service using the `systemd.user` option,
 which runs it as a user service for all users.
+The auto-login user generally runs it first and claims the port,
+but there is the potential for conflict.

 https://github.com/NixOS/nixpkgs/blob/nixos-unstable/nixos/modules/services/video/wivrn.nix#L180
 https://discourse.nixos.org/t/what-is-the-difference-between-systemd-services-and-systemd-user-services/25222/6